Conveyancing Cyprus Property

 So for a home costing € 200,000, the Transfer Fees would be € 9,165.60; for a home costing € 400,000, the Transfer Fees would be € 25,165.60.

-If your Contract of Sale is in joint names (e.g. a husband and wife), the lower rates are granted to both parties, i.e.:
+If your Contract of Sale is in joint names (e.g. a husband and wife), the Property Transfer Fees are calculated as if you'd both bought a property of half the value.

 In the words of Professor Dr. Andonis Vassiliades, Professor of Law, Criminology & Penal Justice and a Legal Consultant when talking about completion: “the end result is sure and satisfying.
 You leave the Land Registry Office knowing full well that the property is now yours.
 You own that property!”